boundary/dw-consul/README.md

 Tools for integrating consul with dropwizard apps

-Current implementation allows quick configuration and setup of a [Consul client](https://github.com/OrbitzWorldwide/consul-client), and registration of multiple service endpoints.
+Current implementation allows quick configuration and setup of a managed [Consul client](https://github.com/OrbitzWorldwide/consul-client), and registration of multiple service endpoints hooked into the dropwizard app life cycle.

 ## usage